youurayy/laeh2/README.md

 * `true`: automatically check callback's err parameter and pass it directly to the parent callback if true
 * `function`: the asynchronously executed callback function to wrap

-Note: the _x and the _e functions are globals.

 ### 4. Optional Goodies